14 transactional email examples to get you inspired

 And now it’s over to you...

 Transactional emails are a powerful tool in every email marketer’s kitbag.
-We hope these 14 examples have left you feeling inspired and ready to create your own transactional emails—perhaps with our new tool MailerSend!
-If you want to reach more people and increase click-through rates on your email marketing campaigns, then transactional emails are your new best friend.
+We hope these 15 examples have left you feeling inspired and ready to create your own transactional emails—perhaps with MailerSend!
+If you want to reach more people and increase click-through rates, then transactional emails are your new best friend.